This information is intended for use by health professionals

 If women take this drug during pregnancy there is a risk that their newborn infants will experience neonatal withdrawal syndrome.

 Hyperalgesia may be diagnosed if the patient on long-term opioid therapy presents with increased pain.
 This might be qualitatively and anatomically distinct from pain related to disease progression or to breakthrough pain resulting from development of opioid tolerance.
 Pain associated with hyperalgesia tends to be more diffuse than the pre-existing pain and less defined in quality.
 Symptoms of hyperalgesia may resolve with a reduction of opioid dose.

 Concomitant use of alcohol and Shortec liquid/concentrate may increase the undesirable effects of Shortec liquid/concentrate; concomitant use should be avoided.

 Abuse of oral dosage forms by parenteral administration can be expected to result in serious adverse events, such as local tissue necrosis, infection, pulmonary granulomas, increased risk of endocarditis, and valvular heart injury, which may be fatal.

 Sunset yellow, a constituent of Shortec concentrate, can cause allergic-type reactions such as asthma.
 This is more common in people who are allergic to aspirin.

-Shortec liquid and Shortec concentrate contain 1 mg sodium benzoate in each ml.
+Shortec liquid/concentrate contains 1 mg sodium benzoate in each ml.
 Sodium benzoate may increase jaundice in new-born babies (up to 4 weeks old).

 This medicinal product contains 5.5 mg sodium per ml, equivalent to 0.275% of the WHO recommended maximum daily intake of 2 g sodium for an adult.